carrotsrc/nl80211rs/README.md

 #### Work in progress

 ### Complete:
-* nl80211 commands enum
+* nl80211 commands enum (Separate alias::Commands for duplicate command aliases in the enum (not ideal))
-Separate alias::Commands for duplicate command aliases in the enum (not ideal)
+* nl80211 attr enum